antarctica/icebox/README.md

-# TwIceBox
+# IceBox

 _So good they built it twice!_

-TwIceBox is a complete modernization of [IceBox](https://aws.data.aad.gov.au/aspect/), the Antarctic Sea Ice Processes and Climate (ASPeCt) observation software for collecting and analyzing sea ice data during research cruises.
+IceBox 2.0.0 is a complete modernization of [IceBox v1.8.3](https://aws.data.aad.gov.au/aspect/), the Antarctic Sea Ice Processes and Climate (ASPeCt) observation software for collecting and analysing sea ice data during research cruises.

-** This repository must remain private until approval has been granted from AAD to use the reference imagery and documentation, or until such time that these are replaced with our own reference library and docs. **

 ## Overview